 Unfortunately, security and audit teams are usually the first to receive criticism when software issues are detected, despite the fact that they are oftentimes siloed from the development process and unable to leverage their input at key times.
 This can be very frustrating for security teams, having to clean up after developers’ mistakes — especially when they can be prevented.

-The good news is that security and audit teams can shift left, too, and integrate testing earlier in the development process.
+The good news is that security and audit teams can shift left, too, and test earlier in the development process.
 This can result in a program that is inherently more secure while preventing embarrassing and costly mishaps down the line.
 Security and audit teams can shift left by working with developers to implement security “guardrails” and training development teams to create secure coding.
 One of the best ways that security and audit teams can shift left is to leverage automation.
 For example, Sonrai Dig offers prevention and remediation bots that can identify and fix security issues throughout all stages of development.
 Bots can act as automated security checkpoints, ensuring that workloads only move to production after adhering to the company’s security policies.
 It’s an easy way to ensure your software is secure, your users are happy, and your bottom line is healthy.

-How do security teams make the shift left to embed security early in the process?
+How do security teams make the shift left to embed security early in the pipeline?
 There are a lot of different ways to incorporate security, but one of the most critical steps to take to eliminate vulnerabilities is to remove hardcoded credentials, secrets and access keys from application code.
 These are the powerful credentials used by applications to access databases, cloud platforms and other sensitive resources.

 We’ve all heard how a common mistake of a developer embedding credentials in code and using a code repository for version control without realizing that the repository they thought was private was actually public.
 Instead of hard coding these privileged credentials in the application, they should instead be secured, managed and monitored by a secrets management platform and only accessed by applications when needed.
 Code repositories are very widely used, but with secrets management, even when code is inadvertently made public, there are no credentials to be exposed.